Cold Brew vs Hot Brew: Everything You Need to Know!

 The big thing to remember is that cold brew isn't iced coffee.
 While they might seem like a similar concept, the differences actually help to better understand the differences between cold brew and hot brew.
 The coffee for an iced coffee has been brewed using hot water, then cooled using ice.
 Cold brew never gets hot in the first place!

 Both have their fans, and if you're learning more about the world of coffee, or trying to decide which style of brewing you might prefer, then here are the major, fundamental differences to consider between cold vs hot brew coffee:

 We all know hot to make a hot brew coffee.
 All you need is ground coffee, a mug, and a gooseneck kettle.
 Hot brew is simply the application of hot water to coffee beans, but there are, of course, many different ways to make hot coffee.
-You can use a French press, a drip machine, or a pour-over.
+You can use a French press, a drip machine, or a pour-over coffee maker.
 Each method has its merits, and each produces a distinct flavor, but the principle and the composition of the coffee are fundamentally the same.